 Morocco and Egypt are two amazing destinations in North Africa.
-It’s easy to understand why anyone would struggle to pick one over the other.
+It’s easy to understand why anyone would struggle with the question: Egypt vs Morocco.
 Each country offers very distinct experiences and sights to charm any traveller.
 So, if you’re struggling to pick a destination between these two, or thinking about which one of them to visit first, here are a few points to help you decide.

 Getting to Egypt from Nigeria: Visas & Flight Details